pretoms/dpp_docs_template/README.md

 Update the following files to your own content:

-- `index.md` (your new home page)
+- `my_project/my_project.md` rename folder and file to project name
-- `README.md` (replace it with your text or just keep it empty: information for those who access your site repo on GitHub)
+- `README.md` (information for those who access your site repo on GitHub: replace it with your text or just delete content and leave it empty)

 ## Get familiar with Markdown